Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization

 Most MMOEAs do not explicitly model multiple approximation sets, but include diversity preserving techniques to ensure that solutions from multiple niches are maintained.
 The result of these MMOEAs is usually given in the form of a single approximation front, often derived from (a subset of) the elitist archive.
 A decision maker can then investigate this front by traversing the solutions for desired trade-offs.
-However, the underlying solutions are taken from several distinct niches.
-This results in observing a counterintuitive change in decision variable values when navigating the approximation front.
-Figure \ref{fig:problem} shows such an approximation front and set that contains solutions from both modes on the MinDist problem \cite{mohillvallea} and demonstrates the counterintuitive changes in decision variable values in the parallel coordinates plot (i.e., if one were to traverse the front and inspect solutions).
-It shows that in objective space a front is found that looks to have approximated the PF to (near) optimality, but the solutions jump around throughout decision space.
-Especially in highly multi-modal problems, solutions can originate from many different modes, which may make it more insightful for decision makers to be able to request approximation sets for a specific number of modes.
+However, the underlying solutions are taken from several distinct niches, which could result in observing a counterintuitive change in decision variable values when navigating the approximation front.
+Decision makers then might have to investigate all solutions before a correct choice can be made \cite{Luong2018,bezea}.
+Figure \ref{fig:problem} shows such an approximation front and set that contains solutions from both modes on the MinDist problem \cite{mohillvallea} and demonstrates the counterintuitive changes in decision variable values in the parallel coordinates plot (i.e., if one were to navigate the front by traversing and inspecting the solutions from one extreme to the other).
+It shows that in objective space a front is found that looks to have approximated the PF to (near) optimality, but the solutions jump around throughout decision space as seen in the parallel coordinates plot.

-The issue of counterintuitive navigation along the approximation front has also been explored in recent works, which introduced a new indicator-based MOEA for bi-objective optimization called BezEA \cite{bezea}.
+The issue of counterintuitive navigation along the approximation front has also been explored in recent work, which introduced a new indicator-based MOEA for bi-objective optimization called BezEA \cite{bezea}.
 A new problem formulation for population-based MOEAs was introduced whereby they parameterized approximation sets as Bézier curves.
-This ensured the navigational smoothness of an approximation set, whilst still being able to find good approximation sets when using the HyperVolume indicator (HV) \cite{spea}.
-By design, BezEA disallowed curves to dominate parts of themselves to ensure that the approximation set constitutes a single niche in the landscape.
+This formulation ensures the navigational smoothness of an approximation set, whilst still being able to find good approximation sets when using the HyperVolume indicator (HV) \cite{spea2}.
+By design, BezEA disallowes curves to dominate parts of themselves to ensure that the approximation set constitutes a single niche in the landscape.